ajoer/WikiRevParser/README.md

 The library takes a language code and Wikipedia page title as input, extracts the revision history with our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia), and parses the noisy, unstructured content into clean, accessible data for each timestamp in the revision history.
 You can use this library to access the development of references of a page, analyse the content or images over time, compare the tables of content across languages, create editor networks, and much more.

-## Installation
+## Get Started

-To install WikiRevParser, run:
+Beside the WikiRevParser, you'll need a version of our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page.

 	$ pip3 install wikirevparser

-## Requirements

-The WikiRevParser requires Python 3+.

-You'll need a version of our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page:

 	$ git clone git@github.com:ajoer/Wikipedia.git

+NB: the WikiRevParser requires Python 3.

 ## Example